rayfrankenstein/AITOW/README.md

 The mythical man-month has been understood longer than most anyone here has worked professionally, yet the fallacy it describes is the CORNERSTONE of Agile's approach.
 That's how fundamentally dumb Agile is."--dfghjk, [Agile is Killing Software Innovation, Says Moxie Marlinspike (theregister.com)](https://developers.slashdot.org/story/24/08/09/1418217/agile-is-killing-software-innovation-says-moxie-marlinspike)

+---
+"The main problem I see is that it morphed into a massive bureaucratic monster thanks to things like training/certification, Jira and SAFe.
+It means a team of 2-4 developers having as many or more managers, like a "Product Ownership Manager", "Agile Program Manager", "Release Project Manager" and so forth.
+Middle managers get obsessed by Jira metrics like velocity and story points per sprint.
+Expensive consultants are brought in to "fix" problems that aren't really problems."--jfcarr, [If scrum doesn't work, what does?](https://www.reddit.com/r/ExperiencedDevs/comments/1f3iqiy/if_scrum_doesnt_work_what_does/)

+---
+"So I'm going to be real.
+The issue is that process is used to micromanage a project when they have no idea what they fucking want.
+So instead of delaying their project and hammering out requirements, they'll bring on a dev and let the dev do all the discovery.
+Really my major issue with all modern project management is that they think their role is solely about reporting throughput and estimating feature cost before actually discovering and mapping out requirements.

+And to add this in terms of AGILE specifically, a lot of sprints start with near blank cards and that's on the PMs and BAs to actually develop those before they reach the dev.
+Like before sprint planning, those two aforementioned groups should be bothering the stakeholders daily to figure out what the next set of priorities are and what the next set of deliverables are.
+Instead we're focused on managing the money aspect solely without realizing that since the deliverable isn't defined, it's going to make the project more expensive (it may cause a card to carry over to the next sprint as an example)."--SomeRandoWeirdo, [If scrum doesn't work, what does[?](](https://www.reddit.com/r/ExperiencedDevs/comments/1f3iqiy/if_scrum_doesnt_work_what_does/))

+---
+"It's not that scrum doesn't work: it's that top-down prescription of development methodology doesn't work.
+Corporate management is by and large committed to a) not understanding anything, and b) magic solutions.

+How this manifests in scrum is that businesses refuse to acknowledge the fundamental insight of "The Mythical Man-Month": which is that predicting how long creative tasks take to complete — especially complex systems of creative tasks like programming — is impossible.
+This insight is what inspired scrum in the first place.
+Management instead takes scrum as the magic solution which makes it possible to predict how long programming will take.

+Thus management, whenever allowed to interact with the scrum process, directly inverts the actual goals of scrum.
+This is why a common complaint of developers in corporate "agile" environments is that the business is demanding they implement waterfall in scrum."--sehrgut, [If scrum doesn't work, what does[?](](https://www.reddit.com/r/ExperiencedDevs/comments/1f3iqiy/if_scrum_doesnt_work_what_does/))

+---
+"Unfortunately I have never seen a well working scrum team, we got close sometimes but scrum requires time and a leisure pace, if deadlines are always too close the rules are being broken and you get a mess.
+The whole problem starts with the deadlines.
+In a real agile project the deadlines should be "set" by the team, but that almost never happens.
+What happens is management sets the deadline, and asks the developers what you can implement in the given time, then scope creeping appears and you feel like you are trying to squeeze rubber balls into a metal box."--BanaTibor, [If scrum doesn't work, what does[?](](https://www.reddit.com/r/ExperiencedDevs/comments/1f3iqiy/if_scrum_doesnt_work_what_does/))

 ## What works, in their own words

 _People on social media uncovering better ways of developing software that are entirely different than Agile._